keboola/connection-docs/transformations/mappings/index.md

 The `CLONE` mapping will execute almost instantly for a table of any size (typically under 10 seconds) as it physically does not move any data.

-On the other hand, you can use [Read-Only Input Mapping](/transformations/mappings/#read-only-input-mapping) which makes all buckets and tables available with read access, so there is no need to clone the tables into a new schema, you can simply read from these buckets and tables in the transformation.
+On the other hand, you can use [read-only input mapping](/transformations/mappings/#read-only-input-mapping) which makes all the buckets and tables available with read access, so there is no need to clone the tables into a new schema.
+You can simply read from these buckets and tables in the transformation.
 This function is automatically enabled in transformations.

 ##### Read-Only Input Mapping

-*Note: You must be using [New Transformations](/transformations/#new-transformations) in order to see this feature.*
+*Note: You must be using [New Transformations](/transformations/#new-transformations) to see this feature.*

-When **Read-Only Input Mapping** is enabled, you automatically have read access to all buckets and tables in the project (this also applies to linked buckets).
+When **read-only input mapping** is enabled, you automatically have read access to all buckets and tables in the project (this also applies to linked buckets).
-However, **Read-Only Input Mapping** do not access alias tables, because technically it is just a reference to an existing schema.
-However, you can still manually add tables to Input Mapping.
+However, **read-only input mapping** cannot access alias tables, because technically it is just a reference to an existing schema.
+However, you can still manually add tables to an input mapping.

-To use **Read-Only Input Mapping** there is no need to set anything.
-For transformations, all tables in Storage are automatically accessible in transformation.
+There is no need to set anything for a **read-only input mapping**.
+For transformations, all tables in Storage are automatically accessible in the transformation.
-This also applies to linked buckets.
-Pay attention to the fact that buckets and tables belong to another project, so you need to access the tables using the fully qualified identifier including database and schema in the source project.
+This also applies to linked buckets. *Note that buckets and tables belong to another project, so you need to access the tables using the fully qualified identifier, including the database and schema, in the source project.*

 {: .image-popup}
 ![Storage](/transformations/mappings/storage.png)

-You have read access to all tables that exist in your project's Storage directly on the underlying backend.
-However, this means you need to use the internal ID of bucket (`in.c-main` instead of `main` as you see in the UI).
+You have read access to all tables in your project's Storage directly on the underlying backend.
+However, this means you need to use the internal ID of a bucket (`in.c-main` instead of `main` as you see in the UI).

 {: .image-popup}
 ![Read Only Input Mapping in transformation](/transformations/mappings/read-only-transformation.png)

-In the transformation (Snowflake) code I select from the table **"in.c-main"."users"** and create a new table  `create table "cities" as select "city" from "in.c-main"."users";`.
+In the transformation code (Snowflake), we select from the table **"in.c-main"."users"** and create a new table: `create table "cities" as select "city" from "in.c-main"."users";`.
 Depending on the backend, the SQL format is different.
 More info regarding access to individual tables depending on the backend can be found in the documentation of those individual backends ( [Snowflake](/transformations/snowflake-plain/#bucket-objects-for-read-only-input-mapping), [Teradata](/transformations/teradata/#bucket-objects-for-read-only-input-mapping) ).

-As you can see, **Read-Only Input Mapping** allows you to read the table created in the storage directly in the transformation.
+As you can see, **read-only input mapping** allows you to read a table created in storage directly in the transformation.

 {: .image-popup}
 ![Read Only Input Mapping Storage](/transformations/mappings/read-only-trasnformation-storage.png)